thecodingmachine/kickoff-docker-php/README.md

 The MySQL container is the DBMS of this stack.

-In your PHP-FPM container, the hostname of the MySQL DBMS is equal to `mysql`.
+In your PHP-FPM container, the hostname of the MySQL DBMS is `mysql`.
 Also, just use the port `3306` and the credentials defined in the `modules.yml` and `.env` files.

 There are also three ways to manage MySQL:

-* On `local` environment, you may access to the phpMyAdmin dashboard (https://phpadmin.your-virtualhost.local/); you will automatically be connected as `root`
+* On `local` environment, you may access the phpMyAdmin dashboard (https://phpadmin.your-virtualhost.local/); you will automatically be connected as `root`
 * By running `orbit run mysql-cli`: it will open the MySQL cli and connect you as `root`.
 On environments <> `local`, it will ask you the MySQL `root` password